Free Walking Tour Berlin

 by | Oct 22, 2024 | Original Berlin

-To understand the significance of the Berlin Wall, we must first delve into the context of the Cold War.
-Following World War II, Germany was divided into four occupation zones controlled by the victorious Allied powers: the United States, the Soviet Union, Great Britain, and France.
-While tensions between the Western powers and the Soviet Union escalated, Berlin, located deep within the Soviet-occupied zone, became a focal point.
+To put it in the proper perspective, it is necessary to trace back history to the period of the Cold War.
+Following World War II, Germany was divided into four occupation zones controlled by the victorious Allied powers: They include the United States, the Soviet Union, Great Britain and France.
+As an international force of antagonism between the western democracies and the Soviet Union grew in the post-war years, Berlin the city in the heart of Soviet occupied zone received much attention.

 The Rise of the Iron Curtain